Hablamos Español Insurance Companies We Work With

 What we see most often

 Contractors send and receive certificates daily and treat them as proof of protection.
 A certificate proves a policy existed on the day it printed.
-The endorsements behind it are what actually transfer risk.
+It does not promise the policy is still in force, and it does not transfer risk on its own.

 A real example